dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 hero_light: false
 dark_title: false
 background_color: black
-description: "Testing the claim that more feminist countries have fewer women in STEM."
+description: "Some claim that more feminist countries have fewer women in STEM.
+Others say this is nonsense.
+Who is right?"
 permalink: /gender-equality-paradox/
 background_color: rgb(189, 161, 154)
 last_updated: 2021-09-02